Meta Dynamic Pricing: Transfer Learning Across Experiments: Introduction

 Our learning strategy is based on Thompson sampling, which is widely considered to be state-of-the-art for balancing the exploration-exploitation tradeoff \citep{thompson1933likelihood}.
 Several papers have studied the sensitivity of Thompson sampling to prior misspecification.
 For example, \cite{honda2014optimality} show that Thompson sampling still achieves the optimal theoretical guarantee with an incorrect but uninformative prior, but can fail to converge if the prior is not sufficiently conservative. \cite{liu2015prior} provide further support for this finding by showing that the performance of Thompson sampling for any given problem instance depends on the probability mass (under the provided prior) placed on the underlying parameter; thus, one may expect that Thompson sampling with a more conservative prior (\ie, one that places nontrivial probability mass on a wider range of parameters) is more likely to converge when the true prior is unknown.
 It is worth noting that \cite{agrawal2013thompson} and \cite{bubeck2013prior} propose a \textit{prior-independent} form of Thompson sampling, which is guaranteed to converge to the optimal policy even when the prior is unknown by conservatively increasing the variance of the posterior over time.
 However, the use of a more conservative prior creates a significant cost in empirical performance \citep{chapelle2011empirical}.
-For instance, \cite{bastani2017mostly} empirically find through simulations that the conservative prior-independent Thompson sampling is significantly outperformed by vanilla Thompson sampling even when the prior is misspecified.
-We empirically find, through experiments on synthetic and real datasets, that learning and leveraging the prior can yield much better performance compared to a prior-independent approach.
+For instance, \cite{bastani2020mostly} empirically find through simulations that the conservative prior-independent Thompson sampling is significantly outperformed by vanilla Thompson sampling \textit{even} when the prior is misspecified.\footnote{We provide some theoretical support for this finding, since we show that limited prior mis-specification does not affect the rate of convergence (\eg, when the prior covariance is known but the mean is unknown).} We empirically find, through experiments on synthetic and real datasets, that learning and leveraging the prior can yield much better performance compared to a prior-independent approach.
 As such, the choice of prior remains an important design choice in the implementation of Thompson sampling \citep{russo2018tutorial}.
 We propose a meta-learning algorithm that learns the prior across pricing experiments on related products to attain better performance.
-We also empirically demonstrate that a naive approach of greedily using the updated prior performs poorly, since it may cause Thompson sampling to fail to converge to the optimal policy for some products.
+We also empirically demonstrate that a naive approach of greedily using the updated prior performs poorly when the prior covariance is unknown, since it may cause Thompson sampling to fail to converge to the optimal policy for some products.
 Instead, our algorithm gracefully tunes the width of the estimated prior as a function of the uncertainty in the estimate over time.